Talbot: Talbot London under STD Motors

 Clément-Talbot continued to be known for the design and quality of its products and it remained profitable during the depression.
 Clément-Talbot was bought by Rootes Group and later renamed Sunbeam-Talbot.
 Then Sunbeam alone twenty years after that.

 Talbot Paris under STD Motors

 In 1920, Suresnes products were branded Talbot-Darracq but the word Darracq was dropped in 1922.
 If exported to England Paris-made Talbots were rebadged Darracq or Talbot-Darracq.

 Dragged down by the 1924 borrowing to pay for the Sunbeam racing programme, STD Motors and Automobiles Talbot France suffered a financial collapse in late 1934.

 Talbot London under the Rootes brothers

 Following the financial collapse of its parent, STD Motors, Clément-Talbot remained financially sound with readily marketable products.
 Clément-Talbot was bought by Rootes Securities and continued to manufacture the same catalogue of vehicles quietly introducing components from Hillman and Humber cars.
 As the genuine Talbot parts bins emptied, a modified Hillman Aero Minx was introduced to the production line and given the Talbot brand name.

-In 1938, this Talbot Ten and its stable mates were badged Sunbeam-Talbot and owner, Clément-Talbot's, name changed to fit.